-The Pennsylvania Turnpike Commission will retain an Engineering or Construction Management firm to provide Construction Management/Construction Inspection services and as-directed Pre-Construction Services for pavement and structure rehabilitation projects between mileposts A94 and A122, in Carbon, Luzerne, and Lackawanna Counties, Pennsylvania.
-The agreement will include services during both the design and construction phases.
-Where appropriate, the design phase will include tasks relating to design constructability, bidability reviews, project scheduling, meeting attendance, and bid packaging.
-Construction phase tasks will include construction management, administration, documentation, quality control, quality assurance, inspection, and project close out services.
+The agreement will be for a maximum cost of \$6,500,000.00 or for a forty-eight (48) month period, whichever occurs first.
+This agreement will include services during both the design and construction phases.
+Where appropriate, the design phase will include tasks relating to design constructability, cost estimating, value engineering, bidability reviews, project scheduling, meeting attendance, and bid packaging.
+Construction phase tasks will include construction management, administration, documentation, quality control, quality assurance, inspection, scheduling, and project close-out services.